simonsobs/nemo/README.md

 galaxy clusters using the Sunyaev-Zel'dovich effect.
 It can also be used to find sources.

 * Documentation: https://acru.ukzn.ac.za/~mjh/nemo/
-* License: TBD (this is a private repository: for now nemo cannot be used for non-ACT, non-SO approved projects; however, the aim is to make the code fully public by the time the first AdvACT cluster catalog is published)
+* License: Will be BSD 2-clause when released (this is a currently a private repository: for now nemo cannot be used for non-ACT, non-SO approved projects; however, the aim is to make the code fully public by the time the first AdvACT cluster catalog is published)

 Nemo is *not* the pipeline used for [Hasselfield et al. (2013)](http://adsabs.harvard.edu/abs/2013JCAP...07..008H), but implements many of the ideas presented there, and should give similar results, given